codess-aus/FCC100DaysOfCode/README.md

 Completed the Responsive Web Design Challenges #Day016 #100DaysOfCode Previously I'd been guessing with how to correctly size images on web pages.
 It's great to finally understand how to do that properly.

+#Day017 #100DaysOfCode Happy Xmas everyone
+Started & completed the CSS Flexbox section.
+1st thing I did on Xmas morning, after #PokemonGo striking a lucky egg, opening all my pokepals gifts and evolving some pokemon was do my code.
+No better way to start the day